PECAN: A Deterministic Certified Defense Against Backdoor Attacks: Experiments

-\paragraph{Setup} We use XBA to backdoor 0.1\% of the training set and to add triggers into the malware in the test set.
-We aim to fool the victim model to predict the malware with malicious triggers as benign software (non-malware).
+\paragraph{Setup} We use XBA to backdoor 0.1\% of the training set and add triggers into the malware in the test set.
+We aim to fool the victim model to predict the malware with malicious triggers as non-malware.
 We generate a poisoned dataset $\poisoned{D}_3$ and its corresponding test set with triggers by perturbation $\featflipthree$, which allows the attacker to modify up to three features in an example.

-We report the results of all approaches and the victim classifier with no defense (NoDef) mechanism in place on the malware test sets with triggers.
-The results on test sets without triggers, i.e., the original malware test set and the original non-malware test sets can be found in Appendix~\ref{sec: appendix_rq2_detail}.
-ASR on malware is a much more critical metric than the ASR on non-malware, because the former shows how many pieces of malware can bypass the classifier.

-We made some hyperparameter changes to the empirical approaches (see Appendix~\ref{sec: appendix_rq2_detail}).
+As shown in Table~\ref{tab:xba_res}, XBA achieves a 67.16\% ASR with only three features modified.

+Appendix~\ref{sec: appendix_rq2_detail} presents the hyperparameter settings of the empirical approaches.
 For \technique and DPA, we set the number of partitions $n$ to 3000 and present their results for the modification amount $\assumeradii = 0.1\%$.
 As CROWN-IBP does not consider $\assumeradii$, we show its results against the perturbation $\featflipthree$ regardless of $\assumeradii$.
-We executed all approaches five times and report the average results, except for the ensemble-based methods \technique, DPA, and FPA, as ensembles inherently have low variance.

-\paragraph{Comparison to Empirical Defenses} Table~\ref{tab:xba_res} shows the ASR, accuracy, and abstention rate of all the empirical defenses and \technique on the malware test set with triggers.

-\textbf{\technique can defend against the backdoor attack on the EMBER dataset, but other empirical approaches fail to defend against the attack.} Table~\ref{tab:xba_res} shows that \technique successfully reduces the ASR of the victim model from 66.37\% to 1.18\% on the malware test set with triggers. \technique has the lowest ASR compared to other empirical defenses, in which the best empirical defense Isolation Forest has an ASR of 36.33\%.
-We found that Isolation Forest, HDBSCAN, Spectral Signature, and MDR struggled to filter out poisoning examples in the training set due to the small amount of poisoning, i.e., only 0.1\%.
+\paragraph{Comparison to Empirical Defenses} \technique can defend against the backdoor attack on the EMBER dataset, but Isolation Forest, HDBSCAN, Spectral Signature, and MDR fail to defend against the attack.
+Table~\ref{tab:xba_res} shows that \technique successfully reduces the ASR of the victim model from 67.16\% to 2.19\% on the malware test set with triggers. \technique has the lowest ASR compared to other empirical defenses, in which the best empirical defense, Isolation Forest, has an ASR of 28.74\%.
+We found that these empirical approaches struggled to filter out poisoning examples in the training set due to the small amount of poisoning---only 0.1\%.
 We report their precision and recall of filtering in Appendix~\ref{sec: res_filtering}.